gctools-outilsgc/front_end_template/README.md

 ### Linting :sparkles:

 Please keep your code pretty, or else the app will not compile!
 [ESLint](https://eslint.org/) is configured through [this config package](https://github.com/gctools-outilsgc/gctools-components/tree/master/packages/eslint-config).
 It is an extension of the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) with some small changes.

+If you developing on Windows you may encounter many linting errors when first starting your app.
+Run `yarn eslint --fix .\src .` and try starting the app again.

 ### Github Pages Deployment :octocat: